-Florida Education Institute has a Learning Resources Center and Computer Lab at the main campus building which is accessible to any student by way of a request to our Student and Career Services (SCS) office.
-When oncampus, students may use the computers in the Computer Room to access resources in the internet.
-Materials applicable to the programs of study presented at the school are available in hard-copy and/or electronic formats.
+Florida Education Institute has a Learning Resource Centers throughout the FEI campus which is accessible to any student by way of a request to our Academic Coordinator in our Student and Career Services (SCS) department.
+When on-campus, students may use the computers or laptops in our Learning Centers to access resources in the internet.
+Materials applicable to the programs of study presented at FEI's Learning Resource Centers are available in hard-copy and/or electronic formats.
 Students are able to check out materials with the assistance of the SCS staff.
-Student requests for use of the Ccomputer Lab must be during non-scheduled class hours for program offered by FEI.
-The Learning Resource Center has computers and is accessible to students at any time during the time posted: Monday to Thursday 9:00am to 9:00pm, Fridays and Saturdays from 9:00am to 2:00pm.
+Student requests for use of computers, laptops, or reference materials must be during the students's non-scheduled class hours for programs offered by FEI.
+The Learning Resource Centers is accessible to students at any time Monday to Thursday 9:00am to 9:00pm, and Fridays and Saturdays from 9:00am to 2:00pm.